Questions We’re Asked Most Often

-The relocation benefit packages can take different shapes (or can be as simple as a lump sum of money), but they must be sufficient to entice the employee to move and to keep your company competitive in your industry.
-A relocation management company has knowledge of industry norms and can help you to benchmark your relocation policy.
+The relocation benefit packages can take different shapes (or be as simple as a lump sum of money).
+Still, they must be sufficient to entice the employee to move and to keep your company competitive in your industry.
+A relocation management company knows industry norms and can help you to benchmark your relocation policy.

 What does a relocation package cover?

 The overarching goals for a relocation package are to help the employee dispose of the current home (sell or terminate the lease), find a new home and move any household goods.
-International moves will also include visa and immigration services to ensure the employee and family can live and work legally in the host location and usually other settling-in services as well.
+International moves will also include visa and immigration services to ensure the employee and family can live and work legally in the host location and usually other settling-in services.

-Companies usually do not cover 100 percent of the cost of a relocation, but help to defray the costs to the employee.
+Companies usually do not cover 100 percent of the relocation cost but help defray the costs to the employee.
 Your budget, company culture and the competitive environment of your industry will help you to determine the extent of benefits you provide.

-The simplest packages are a lump sum of money that the employee can spend as needed.
+The simplest package is a lump sum of money the employee can spend as needed.
 More comprehensive packages include homesale assistance programs and more generous allowances to cover other relocation expenses.

 How do companies help with relocation?